Is Meta a Buy Now – forecast for META shares in 2026

 Advertising remains the primary revenue stream, contributing 96% of the company’s total revenue.
 The Reality Labs division, which specialises in developing virtual and augmented reality (VR and AR) technologies, has so far only generated losses.
 By the end of Q2 2024 results, Reality Labs’ loss reached 4.50 billion USD, a 21% increase.

-On 30 October, Meta released its Q3 2023 report.
+On 30 October, Meta released its Q3 2023 financial results.
 Below are the key figures compared with the same period in 2023:

 • Revenue: 40.58 billion USD (+19%)